Explainer: What will happen to coronavirus post pandemic wave?

 The transmission of the novel coronavirus could be similar to the influenza pandemic, which circulated seasonally after the initial global wave of infections.

-It can be seen that SARS-CoV-2 may appear to be milder than SARS-CoV-1 and MERS when compared to other coronavirus.
+It can be seen that SARS-CoV-2 may appear to be milder than SARS-CoV-1 and MERS when compared to other coronaviruses.
 But, it is more severe than HCoV-OC43 and HCoV-HKU1.
 High infectiousness at the start of onset, mild symptoms is what makes SARS-CoV-2 difficult to control.

 Also, the timing of mitigation and the intensity would determine the future spread of the virus.

 By taking all these aspects into consideration, researchers claimed that all modelled scenarios, SARS-CoV-2 is capable of producing outbreaks.
-They project that a winter or spring outbreak would produce lower peaks, while an autumn or winter outbreak would produce more acute peaks.
+They projected that a winter or spring outbreak would produce lower peaks, while an autumn or winter outbreak would produce more acute peaks.